loapits/textshifter/README.md

 You can change the theme by clicking on the button in the upper right corner.

 **Download**:</br>
-if you click on the left button in the textarea, the file with the changed text will be downloaded
+if you click on the left button in the textarea, the file with the changed text will be downloaded.

 **Copy to clipboard**:</br>
-if you click on the right button in the textarea, the changed text will be copied to the clipboard
+if you click on the right button in the textarea, the changed text will be copied to the clipboard.

 **Buttons**:
   * _Uppercase_: Converting text to the upper register.